 Book a one-hour video conference call with HouseFinders.
-We will discuss in detail our services, the type of house and location you are looking for and how to get started!
+We will discuss in detail our services, the type of house and location you are looking for, any questions you may have, and how to get started!

 To schedule your call: